logicallysynced/Chromatics/README.md

 * Raid Mode for creating special effects when in Raiding instances.
 * Vegas Mode for Gold Saucer.
 (Razer & Logitech devices only at current release).
 * Device manager to enable/disable devices in ACT (partially implemented).
-* *Target DPS meter!
+* **New!** Target DPS meter!
 Set a target DPS to aim for and have your devices change color when you pass that DPS number.
-(Coming in 1.1.4!)*
-* *Set a Notify DPS marker to know when approaching your DPS target.
+* **New!** Set a Notify DPS marker to know when approaching your DPS target.
 Your device will flash faster the closer you get.
-(Coming in 1.1.4!)*
-* *Reactive Weather!
+* **New!** Reactive Weather!
 Set your devices themed to the current in-game weather.
-(Coming in 1.1.4!)*